mategomb/minimalism-themes-for-vs-code/README.md

-# Minimalist, no-syntax-highlight themes for Visual Studio Code.
+# Minimalist, no-syntax-highlight themes for Visual Studio Code

 ## Install the extension